advait-0/SLAM-OpenCV-Navigation/README.md

  - amcl.launch   - used to create a map of the environment using monte carlo localization techniques
                               (suitable controller can be used here)
+ - gmapping.launch - uses laser readings and pose data to create a 2D occupancy grid map of the robot's surroundings.

  - navigation_stack.launch - used to autonomously navigate the bot in the environment